• Skip to main content

 • Fill your sink with a few inches of cold water.

-• When the fudge has reached the desired temperature carefully place the pan into the sink of cold water and beat in the butter and vanilla.
+• When the fudge has reached the desired temperature carefully place the pan into the sink of cold water and beat in 2 tbsp butter and 2 tsp Madagascar bourbon vanilla bean paste.
 Continue to beat until the fudge begins to thicken.

-• Stir in the fruit and nuts and spoon into your prepared dish.
+• Stir in 50 grams sultanas and 50 grams raw almonds, chopped, and spoon into your prepared dish.

 • Leave to set at room temperature for an hour before cutting into small squares.